Edward Herrmann: 1970s

-Herrmann was known for his portrayal of Franklin D. Roosevelt in the made-for-television movies, Eleanor and Franklin (1976) and Eleanor and Franklin: The White House Years (1977) (both of which earned him Best Actor Emmy Award nominations), as well as in the first feature film adaptation of the Broadway musical Annie (1982).
+Herrmann was known for his portrayal of Franklin D. Roosevelt in the television films Eleanor and Franklin (1976) and Eleanor and Franklin: The White House Years (1977) (both of which earned him nominations for the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie), as well as in the first feature film adaptation of the Broadway musical Annie (1982).
 Reflecting on becoming involved with Eleanor and Franklin, Herrmann reflected, "It was a gift.
 You never get a script that good.
 Or a cast that good, or a director that good, or a designer that good, or a sponsor that good.
 And all on the same project?
 It was just blessed."
 Joseph McAuley said of Herrmann's casting, "To a generation growing up watching television and the movies, Edward Herrmann was the personification of FDR.
 As an actor, he stood head and shoulders above everybody else (literally—he was 6'5") and he was an inspired choice to play the Depression era/World War II president for a generation who never knew the real man who had long since become an historical figure."
 Emily VanDerWerff wrote that while she found Annie to be a mediocre film, "Herrmann's warm charm as FDR shines through.
 He's a kind, compassionate fellow, in a film that's all about the power of positive feeling and kindness."

 1980s

-In 1980 Herrmann also starred in an episode of M*A*S*H as an army surgeon suffering from PTSD.

-Also he played Max in the 1987 movie The Lost Boys.
+In 1980 Herrmann starred in "Heal Thyself", a season 8 episode of M*A*S*H as Captain Steven J. Newsome, an army surgeon suffering from PTSD, and in 1987 he portrayed Grant Stayton III in Overboard and Max in The Lost Boys.

-He was nominated for a Tony Award for Plenty in 1983 and Emmy Awards in 1986 and 1987 for two guest-starring appearances as Father Joseph McCabe on St. Elsewhere.
+He was nominated for a Tony Award for Best Actor in a Play for Plenty at the 37th Tony Awards in 1983 and the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series in 1986 and 1987 for two guest-starring appearances as Father Joseph McCabe on St. Elsewhere.
 In 1984, Herrmann played Alger Hiss in the PBS docudrama Concealed Enemies.
 During a break from filming, Herrmann praised the production: "This is perhaps the most ambitious thing public television has ever done.
 They were a little nervous about it, because of the cost.
 But they shouldn't have worried.
 It smacks of the real thing."